SomeWeekendReading/someweekendreading.github.io/_posts/2021-03-03-today-i-got-shot.md

 well.

 It's the headache, muscle aches, and mild fever that I'm looking forward to tomorrow!
-No, really: _looking forward_, because those are the immune system gearing as it recognizes that SARS-CoV2 spike protein and decides Nothing Good Will Come of This.
+No, really: _looking forward_, because those are the immune system gearing up as it recognizes that SARS-CoV2 spike protein and decides Nothing Good Will Come of This.
 It's supposed to be even stronger at the second dose.
 My main worry is that my aging immune system won't mount a strong response, and hence any immunity granted by the vaccine will